reusable-ui/reusable-ui-monorepo/variants/gradientable/README.md

 The original `gradientable` API introduced a custom toggle system for background gradients using `true`, `false`, `'inherit'`, and `null`.
 While powerful, this approach duplicated logic already handled by the emphasize variant system.

-By transitioning to `emphasize-variant`, you gain:
+By transitioning to `emphasis-variant`, you gain:

 - ✅ Unified emphasis toggling via `emphasized` prop
 - ✅ Poisoning-based conditional styling